 The Bhumisparsha Mudra is one of the most important mudras in Buddhism.
-The Buddha is seen using the Bhumisparsha Mudra is many statues and images.
-In the position, we see the left hand held in the Buddha’s lap with the palm upwards, while the right hand is lowered to touch the earth.
+The Buddha is seen using the Bhumisparsha Mudra is many Buddha statues and in Buddhist art.
+In the Bhumisparsha Mudra position, we see the left hand held in the Buddha’s lap with the palm upwards, while the right hand is lowered to touch the earth.
 The Buddha is said to have used the Bhumisparsha Mudra right before attaining enlightenment.

 History of the Bhumisparsha Mudra